openstack/oslo-specs/specs/epoxy/remove-eventlet-from-oslo-service.rst

 the case of the ``systemd`` sub-module, which in our previous tree example remains at the root level.

-If a customers do not move its oslo.service backend to the ``threading`` backend in the allotted time, then the T.C should be warned.
+If a consumers do not move its oslo.service backend to the ``threading`` backend in the allotted time, then the T.C should be warned.
 Then the T.C will surely inform the Pop Up team created to manage the whole Eventlet removal.
 In this case, the Pop Up team may decide to migrate this deliverable or could